Ny0n/TanksAI/README.md

 3D top down Tank shooter game with AI

 ## Context
 This game has been made for educational purpose in Gaming Campus school.
 The main focus was to learn about AI on Unity.
+This project was made with the help of my classmates Lionel JANIN and Flavien MERITTO

 ## Acquired skills
 - A*, Dijkstra algorithms